 In 1872 the librarian of the Society, Samuel F. Haven, presented a useful definition of these materials in his semiannual report to the Society.
 "Broadsides," he stated,"are the legitimate representatives of the most ephemeral literature, the least likely to escape destruction, and yet they are the most vivid exhibitions of the manners, arts, and daily life, of communities and nations.
 They imply a vast deal more than they literally express, and disclose visions of interior conditions of society such as cannot be found in formal narratives."

-The subject matter of the broadsides is remarkably diverse and ranges from the more mundane official government proclamations and regulations, tax bills, and reports of town meetings, to the more interesting contemporary accounts of events in the French and Indian War, the American Revolution, or the Civil War, as well as other unusual occurrences and natural disasters.
-The collection also contains numerous autobiographies and dying confessions of convicted criminals, theater playbills, sheet almanacs, publishers' prospectuses, advertisements, newspaper carriers' addresses, patriotic and popular songs, ballads, and poems, broadsides illustrating political party organization and controversy.
-For the student of nineteenth-century social and cultural history, there is information on a wide variety of local and national organizations and societies that were established to promote industrial and mechanical arts, agriculture, science, public education, religion, the fine arts, and various reform movements.
-Isaiah Thomas was highly instrumental in preserving many of his own and other printers' most ephemeral pieces, and the Society actively collects broadsides printed before 1877.
+The subject matter of the broadsides is remarkably diverse and ranges from official government proclamations and regulations, tax bills, and reports of town meetings, to accounts of events in the French and Indian War, the American Revolution, or the Civil War.
+The collection contains numerous confessions of convicted criminals, reports of natural disasters, theater playbills, publishers' prospectuses, advertisements, newspaper carriers' addresses, patriotic and popular songs, and poems.
+AAS founder Isaiah Thomas was highly instrumental in preserving many of his own and other printers' most ephemeral pieces, and the Society actively collects broadsides printed before 1877.